Frequently Asked Questions

 How quickly can I have the money?

 It normally takes between three and five days from application to approval.
 Once all documents are completed and provided you can have money in your account within 24 hours.
 For existing clients that transfer can occur within 2 hours.

 Typically, we will advance you up to 80% of the invoice amount.
 That’s a maximum.
 You can sometimes reduce your costs by taking less.
 When the customer pays we transfer the remaining 20% into your account less our fee.

 An invoice finance fee is not an annualized interest rate.
 Once an invoice is settled – usually within 30 days – there is nothing left to be paid.
 It’s a bit like saying that a 2% discount you offer a customer for paying early – say 10 days – is actually costing you 72% on an annualized basis.
-It may be so theoretically, but in practice it’s a nonsense.

 Their are two reasons a customer does not pay.
 The first is because the business becomes insolvent.
 We will often protect ourselves from loss by insuring our funds.
-This attracts a further 1.o% of the invoice value.
+This attracts a further 1% of the invoice value.
 The second reason is generally because of a dispute over the product or service.
 That being the case, the responsibility falls to you.
 If payment is not forthcoming we will ask you to provide us with an exchange invoice or repay our funds from your reserves.

 Insurance is preferable but ultimately that decision rests with us.
 We often require insurance to protect ourselves and our clients.
 An exception applies to Government agencies and most blue chip companies.

 Do you have a maximum invoice age you will buy?

 Sixty days is a maximum age.
 We will not buy an invoice if it is past due regardless of its age.